 The false counter to this criticism is that saving in the short-run will be reduced if the economy is allowed to decline, as predicted by the Paradox of Thrift, and that once business confidence is restored the stimulus package can be stopped so that saving and investment can return to normal levels.

 However, since the 1980s, the experiences of most of the developed world countries have been of persistent budget deficits that have culminated in truly enormous levels of debt, fueled by the excessive push to consume and all whilst saving rates have been left to dwindle.

 Monetary policy expansion to prop up yet more borrowing & consumption had for many years brought near zero rates of interest that have discouraged saving, and all at the same time that irresponsible levels of government deficit spending have crowded-out private investment.

 Japan is the most obvious example of this sort of economic madness.

-Since the mid-1990s successive Japanese governments have borrowed a huge chunk of their country's savings in order to spend on government projects of one sort or another.
+Since the mid-1990s successive Japanese governments have borrowed huge chunks of their country's savings in order to spend on government projects of one sort or another.
 Savings can only be borrowed once, meaning that as the government increased its debt-fueled spending, the private sector has been denied access to funds that could have been used for investment purposes.
-The end result of this is that Japan now suffers the highest debt to GDP ratio in the world, and has had zero economic growth since the 1990s.
+The end result of this is that Japan now suffers the highest government debt to GDP ratio in the world, and has had near zero economic growth for decades.